nasqueron/operations/roles/webserver-content/README.md

   1. Create a new folder hierarchy for the domain
   2. Include a `init.sls` file for your subdomains
-  3. Declare the new domain in pillar/webserver/sites.sls
+  3. Declare the new domain in pillar/webserver
-  4. Regenerate the role index with `make` (from repository root)

 For example the tld/acme/init.sls file could be:
 ```